Mobile App Cryptography¶

 - Cryptographic algorithms are up to date and in-line with industry standards.
 This includes, but is not limited to outdated block ciphers (e.g. DES), stream ciphers (e.g. RC4), as well as hash functions (e.g. MD5) and broken random number generators like Dual_EC_DRBG (even if they are NIST certified).
 All of these should be marked as insecure and should not be used and removed from the application and server.

-- Key lengths are in-line with industry standards and provide protection for sufficient amount of time.
-A comparison of different key lengths and protection they provide taking into account Moore's law is available online.
+- Key lengths are in line with industry standards and provide sufficient protection over a long period of time.
+A comparison of different key lengths and the protection they provide, taking Moore's Law into account, is available online.

 - Cryptographic means are not mixed with each other: e.g. you do not sign with a public key, or try to reuse a key pair used for a signature to do encryption.